-Rugged and untainted, Lake Bohinj is, if possible, the more beautiful little sister of Bled, although we’re not trying to start a cat fight!
+If you are looking for something to do in Slovenia away from the crowds pay a visit to Lake Bohinj.
+Rugged and untainted it is, if possible, the more beautiful little sister of Bled, although we’re not trying to start a cat fight!
 Although Bohinj is just a short bus ride away it receives few visitors.

 Catch a bus to the tiny village of Ribčev Laz and pop by the iconic church by the water.
 From there, a path encircling the lake leads you past mountain peaks, hidden waterfalls and shaded waterside benches – the perfect place to have a break.

 The full loop is an easy 12km through the forest, though at the half way mark, you can opt for a scenic boat trip back to the village.
 For the more adventurous, a small detour will take you to the thunderous Savica Waterfall.